Existence of a Phase with Finite Localization Length in the Double Scaling Limit of N-Orbital Models: Two Energy and Length Scales

 The integration over the angular rotations, taken to quadratic order, divides the functional integral by two spectral determinants:

-Here $\lambda_k$ are the eigenvalues of the kinetic operator $k$, and the spectral determinant expressed in $\Pi_{\lambda_k \neq 0}$ includes contributions from all of $k$'s eigenvalues except the zero eigenvalue associated with spatially uniform rotations.
+Here $\lambda_k$ are the eigenvalues of the kinetic operator $\kappa$, and the spectral determinant expressed in $\Pi_{\lambda_k \neq 0}$ includes contributions from all of $\kappa$'s eigenvalues except the zero eigenvalue associated with spatially uniform rotations, which is absent because we integrated global rotations of angular variables separately from their fluctuations.

-In addition to spectral these determinants from the quadratic part of the Lagrangian, there is an important contribution from the zeroth order Lagrangian, i.e. the value of Lagrangian when the rotations are set to the identity and the eigenvalues are fixed at their saddle point values.
+In addition to these spectral determinants from the quadratic part of the Lagrangian, there is an important contribution from the zeroth order Lagrangian, i.e. the value of Lagrangian when the rotations are set to the identity and the eigenvalues are fixed at their saddle point values.
 This Lagrangian simplifies to

 where $\omega = E_1 - E_2 $ is the energy splitting and the $\pm$ sign denotes which saddle point is being used.
 The Lagrangian also includes factors of $N$ and $e$ which are however cancelled out by factors from the functional integral's normalization and from integrations over $\overline{Q}^f$ and $\overline{Q}^b$'s eigenvalues and rotations.
 The exponential in Eq. \ref{WignerDysonExponential} encodes Wigner-Dyson oscillations, a well known manifestation of the repulsion between adjacent energy levels that occurs in disordered materials.